-PricewaterhouseCoopers AB has been engaged as the company's auditor.
+Öhrlings PricewaterhouseCoopers AB has been engaged as the company's auditor.
 Audit engagement refers to the examination of the annual accounts and accounting records and of the Board of Directors' and Chief Executive Officer's administration of the company, other tasks incumbent on the company's auditor as well as advice and other assistance occasioned by observations made in the course of such examination or the carrying-out of such other tasks.
-Other services refer essentially to advisory services in the area of accounting and tax as well as assistance in connection with acquisitions.
-Auditors' fees for the audit engagement in 2022 totalled SEK 12 (11) million while fees for other services totalled SEK 2 (2) million, see Note 8.
+Other services refer essentially to advisory services in the area of tax.
+Auditors' fees for the audit engagement in 2024 totalled SEK 15 (13) million while fees for other services totalled SEK 2 (2) million, see Consolidated financial statements, Note 9.